Sidedness and the Urgency to Borrow in the Interbank Market

 39 Pages Posted: 12 May 2020 Last revised: 23 Sep 2020

 We study the motivations of traders in the interbank market around the 2007-09 subprime crisis.
-We develop a new methodology that measures the funding liquidity needs of banks and reveals the underlying urgency to trading.
-We find that the dispersion of beliefs and urgency to borrow lead sovereign CDS spreads and react to non-standard central bank interventions introduced during the crisis.
-Our results map the linkages between the interbank market and sovereigns and shed light on the channels that give rise to the sovereign-bank nexus.
+We develop a new methodology that reveals the underlying urgency to borrow overnight funds, which we call Trading Urgency.
+We find that the dispersion of beliefs (market Sidedness) and Trading Urgency reveal information from the interbank market—these statistics both lead sovereign CDS spreads and react to non-standard central bank interventions introduced during the crisis.
+Our results map the linkages between the interbank market and sovereigns as well as shed light on the channels that give rise to the sovereign-bank nexus.

 Keywords: Sidedness, Liquidity, Credit Default Swaps

 Suggested Citation: Suggested Citation